Worst to First Jerseys: Carolina Hurricanes

 Green is the most tragically under-utilized colour in jersey design, and these jerseys are an excellent example of just how great it can look.
 Mixed simply with a royal blue, it’s striking and unique to the league, even today.
 And while there’s a huge amount of green on the uniforms (bordering on an NFL colour rush jersey), the over-large white-blue striping allows for tons of contrast and visual interest.

 The striping is classic hockey-jersey striping.
 While it’s not completely consistent from the sleeves to the bottoms (or from the white to green jerseys), it consistent enough that it doesn’t look out of place but still be visually interesting.

 Jersey Recommendation: #10 Francis.
 Who else?
-Former Whaler, former Hurricane, current Hurricane GM.
-Aside from a (moderately successful) stint with Pittsburgh, this guy has been the face of the franchise through three generations.
+Former Whaler, former Hurricane, former Hurricane GM.
+Aside from a (moderately successful) stint with Pittsburgh, this guy had been the face of the franchise through three generations.
 He bleeds red and black…and blue…and green.
 He bleeds rainbows basically.
-Get it in the awesome green jersey.
+Until he bleeds whatever Seattle becomes anyway.